basarat/demo-jest/script.md

 }
 ```

-And now we have a working FizzBuzz.
+If we run the application you can see that it is a working solution to the FizzBuzz problem logging out `Fizz` `Buzz` and `FizzBuzz` as required.

 ```js
 for (let index = 1; index < 101; index++) {